 Family Friendly Festivals in July 2019

-Cornbury 5/7-7/7 – They promise to deliver to you our regular mix of legends, new faces, laughter and a feast or two.
-More details to come.
+Cornbury 5/7-7/7 – They promise to deliver to you their regular mix of legends, new faces, laughter and a feast or two.

 Bastille Day 13/7 – 14/7 – After 7-years of continued success, Bastille Day Festival Reading is rolling out its plans for yet another weekend of fun, relaxation and laughter staged in the Forbury Gardens, Reading.

-Stainsby 22019 dates tbc-a well-established, intimate and family friendly event in a beautiful rural setting, held in large marquees on a greenfield site in the picturesque hamlet of Stainsby, Derbyshire.
+Stainsby 19/07 -21/07 -a well-established, intimate and family friendly event in a beautiful rural setting, held in large marquees on a greenfield site in the picturesque hamlet of Stainsby, Derbyshire.

 Camp Bestival 25/7 – 28/7 – The most well known of the family friendly festivals, situated in Dorset, Camp Bestival is a multi-award winning festival that combines an all-encompassing family festival experience with an action packed camping holiday; something that they like to call a Festi-Holiday!